Board of Directors

 Midge is a retired social worker with extensive experience in hospice.
 She has been involved in the right-to-die movement since her student days as a member of the Exit Society in the UK.
 She was a founding member of the Hemlock Society of Washington State, and served as its president from 1993-2005.
 Midge was Co-President of the board from 2005-2006.

-She is active with the Washington State Chapter of the National Association of Social Workers (NASW), served on their board and Executive Committee, and was a consultant for the NASW Policy on End-of-Life Decisions in 1993.
+She is an active member of the NASW Legislative Action Committee, served on their board and Executive Committee, and was a consultant for the NASW Policy on End-of-Life Decisions in 1993.
 Midge received the “Social Worker of the Year” award in 2000 for her legislative activities.
 She served on the leadership team of the Initiative 1000 (Washington Death with Dignity) campaign in 2008.

 Erin Crissman Glass